-Netball WA (Inc) is the governing body for netball in Western Australia.
-The Association's vision 'To be the sport of choice in Western Australia' is reflected in the delivery of our strategic plan.
+Netball WA (Inc) (The Association) is the governing body for netball in Western Australia and is also responsible for the operation of West Coast Fever Netball Club, who compete in the Australia's premier elite netball competition, the Suncorp Super Netball competition.

+The Association's vision is: "To be the sport of Choice in Western Australia" and this is reflected as part of its strategic plan.

-Netball is the highest female participation sport in Western Australia and played in every major city and town across the State.
-From the grassroots to the elite, Netball WA (Inc) has a holistic approach to the growth and development of the sport of netball.
+Netball is the highest female participation sport in Western Australia and is played in every major city and town right across Western Australia.
+From grassroots to the elite level, the Association has a holistic approach to the growth and development of the sport of netball.